aaron-grau/curic/ruby/homeworks/questions/git-homeworks.md

    -- W1D2/
    -- W1D3/
 ```
-with a new directory for each day's work.

-Before beginning a day's homework, ensure your local repo is up-to-date with the remote.
+Before beginning the day's homework, ensure your local repo is up-to-date with the remote.
   * If we have a local copy, check if it is up-to-date.
 Type command `git status` in terminal.
 If local is up-to-date, we should see `Your branch is up-to-date with 'origin/master'`.
 Otherwise type command `git pull` in terminal to update your local version.
   * If we do not have a local copy, use `git clone`.
 This will create a new copy of your repo in the current directory.
   ```bash